sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 requests; embedded user-agents or web-view components MUST NOT be used for this purpose.

 ## Requests to the Authorization Endpoint (Authentication Request)
-The NL GOV Assurance profile for OAuth 2.0 profile specifies requirements for requests to Authorization Endpoints - for example, when to use the PKCE parameters to secure token exchange.

-Confidential Clients (Web applications and Native Clients with per-instance provisioned secrets) as defined above MUST authenticate to the authorization server using a JWT assertion as defined by the "JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants" [[rfc7523]] using only the private\_key\_jwt method defined in [OpenID Connect Core] [OpenID.Core].
-In case of a mutual TLS connection (mTLS) between the Client and the server, the JWT assertion can be omitted.

-In case the Authorization Server, Resource Server and Client are not operated under responsibility of the same organization, each party MUST use PKIoverheid certificates with OIN.
-The PKIoverheid certificate MUST be included either as a x5c or as x5u parameter, as per [[rfc7517]] §4.6 and 4.7.
-Parties SHOULD at least support the inclusion of the certificate as x5c parameter, for maximum interoperability.
-Parties MAY agree to use x5u, for instance for communication within specific environments.

 In addition to the requirements specified in Section 2.1.1 of the NL Gov OAuth2 profile, the following describes the supported OpenID Connect Authorization Code Flow parameters for use with NL Gov compatible Identity Providers.

 Request Parameters: